progdupeupl/pdp_website/README.md

 If you want to build the documentation, you will need to install Sphinx 1.3 for its support of Google docstrings format.
-Since this version is 'till not released, you can install latest version of Sphinx using pip :
+Since this version is 'till not released, you will have to manually download a Sphinx snapshot on their website, uncompress it and and tell PIP to install it from local folder:

     :::console
-    $ pip install sphinx==dev
+    $ pip install ~/tmp/birkenfeld-sphinx-xxxxxxxxxxxx/

-Then, you need to set an environment variable in your shell in order to make the documentation generation work, because of Django's settings handling :
+Then, you need to set an environment variable in your shell in order to make the documentation generation work (because of Django's settings handling) and run the makefile :

     :::console
     $ cd doc